DappCoderr/Cadence-Fun/doc/docs/Module 3/Lesson 3.md

 sidebar_position: 3
 ---

-Remember those awesome collections you created in the last lesson?
-Get ready to take them to the next level!
-Today, we'll explore a powerful concept called resources owning resource.
-Imagine a collection like a box.
-Inside the box, you can put different things, like toys.
-The box (collection) doesn't own the toys (NFTs), it just holds them together and keeps them organized.

-Just like you create folder in your desktop to organize different movies file as per category.

-Let's take a peek at the code that makes nested resources possible.
-Don't worry, it's not as scary as it sounds!
+Remember those collections from the last lesson?
+They might be empty now, but that's okay!
+Just like filling a box with toys, you can add NFTs to your collection for better organization.
+Today, we'll explore a concept called "nested resources" to help you do just that.

+### Imagine Your Collection as a Box

+Think of your collection as a box, and your NFTs as different types of toys (games, balls, colors, etc.).
+Nested resources allow you to organize these items within the box itself.

+### Let's Peek at the Code!

+This code snippet shows how nested resources make organization possible:

 ```jsx
 // Our Collection with a built-in backpack!